 Hirohashi’s father-in-law Ogata, who encouraged Hirohashi to become a secretary to Diet member Yamauchi (Kunio Murai), suddenly passes away.
 Thus, Hirohashi has no way of knowing the truth about the corruption case.

-Hot on the heels of Ryusuke Hamaguchi’s Oscar winner, Japanese drama is having its moment.
+After Ryusuke Hamaguchi’s Oscar winner Drive My Car, Japanese drama is having its moment.
 Kinpika is reminiscent of Takeshi Kitano’s movies.
 However not as violent.
-At times slightly surreal but, with beautiful photography.
+At times slightly surreal but, with beautiful photography and a great pinch of humour.

 In collaboration with: